SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/configuring-agent.md

 ### Plugins

 Each feature is implemented as a Lua plugin.
 You can enable it by appending it to the `lua.plugins` parameter.

 - **system**
-The system plugin enables the agent to periodically report CPU and memory usage.
+The system plugin enables the agent to periodically report CPU and memory usage
 - **logview**
-The logview plugin allows you to remotely view the device and agent logs from Cumulocity IoT.
+The logview plugin allows you to remotely view the device and agent logs from Cumulocity IoT
 - **shell**
-The shell plugin allows you to change all these parameters in the configuration file remotely from the Device Shell functionality from Cumulocity IoT.
+The shell plugin allows you to change all these parameters in the configuration file remotely from the device shell functionality from Cumulocity IoT
 - **version**
-The version plugin reports the agent version to Cumulocity IoT.
+The version plugin reports the agent version to Cumulocity IoT
 - **modbus**
-The Modbus plugin implements the Cloud Fieldbus Modbus protocol.
+The Modbus plugin implements the Cloud Fieldbus Modbus protocol
 - **canopen**
-The CANopen plugin implements the Cloud Fieldbus CANopen protocol.
+The CANopen plugin implements the Cloud Fieldbus CANopen protocol</td>

 |Parameters|Example values|
 |---|---|